-In nearly every country in the world other than in the US, you can filter through slow or stopped traffic.
+In nearly every country in the world other than the US, you can filter through slow or stopped traffic.
 It’s often called lane filtering, but sometimes people call it lane splitting or lane sharing.

 When riding motorcycles in the US, you can’t lane filter (move between stopped traffic) in most states.
 But you can in a few where there is also great riding.
-See the links for more detail about the relevant laws.
+See the links for more details about the relevant laws.

 - California: You can ride between stopped or moving vehicles in the same lane, with no restrictions other than other road rules.
 This is lane splitting as well as lane filtering.
 (California CHP site)

 - Utah: You can lane filter where the speed is 45 mph or less.
 (Utah law)

 - Arizona: You can lane filter — you can pass other stopped vehicles where the posted speed limit is 45 mph or less, and where you’re going less than 15 mph.
 (Arizona law)

 - Montana: You can lane filter, but other vehicles have to be going less than 10 mph, and you can’t be going more than 20 mph.
 (Montana law)

 In Hawaii, you can’t share lanes, but you can use the shoulder of the road to pass stopped traffic when there are at least two lanes.

 So in these states, when traffic cones to a standstill, feel free to filter your way to the front, if it’s safe to do so.

 Bear in mind that California is the only state in which you can lane split at speed.
 But people still may be not used to it, if they’re from out of state — I’ve Americans on forums say they find it frightening.